 In a monetary economy, supplies of goods and services are derived from demand.
 Suppliers aim to manage demand through pricing, advertising, offers and availability.
 In a free market, however, consumer and government demand drives the economic system.

 Supply equals demand in accounting terms, but Say’s Law (supply creates its own demand) does not hold.
-However, supply must necessarily precede demand in time, so that suppliers must anticipate and envision demand in a trial & error process having profound implications for economics.
-The supply-demand curves in elementary neoclassical economics are highly misleading and wrong
+However, supply must necessarily precede demand in time, so that suppliers must anticipate and envision demand in a trial and error process, having profound implications for economics.
+The supply-demand curves in elementary neoclassical economics are highly misleading and wrong.

-Barker, Terry (2011) ‘Towards a ‘new economics’: values, resources, money, markets, growth and policy’, chapter 2, pp. 39-76 in Philip Arestis and Malcolm Sawyer (eds) New Economics as Mainstream Economics, Palgrave Macmillan.
+Barker, T. (2011) ‘Towards a ‘new economics’: values, resources, money, markets, growth and policy”, in Arestis, P. and Sawyer, M. (eds), New Economics as Mainstream Economics, Palgrave Macmillan.
+DOI:10.1057/9780230307681_2.